 Despite the many unexpected surprises that 2020 has thrown the world’s way, it has remained a fascinating and dynamic year for cinema.
 From emerging voices to new films from the old guard, there has been a bevy of exciting releases from all corners of the world.

-Five of my personal favourites from this year’s Brisbane International Film Festival (BIFF 2020) line-up are: the stunning new restoration of Soviet war classic Come and See 1985; the singular, staccato vision of Camilo Restrepo’s Los Conductos 2020; the joyously bizarre (or perhaps bizarrely joyous) Red Post on Escher Street 2020 from Japanese cult superstar Sion Sono; the engrossing and illuminating portrait of the artist-filmmaker Schlingensief – A Voice That Shook the Silence 2020; and The Woman Who Ran 2020, the latest entrancing mellow drama from Hong Sang-soo.
+Five of my personal favourites are the stunning new restoration of Soviet war classic Come and See 1985; the singular, staccato vision of Camilo Restrepo’s Los Conductos 2020; the joyously bizarre (or perhaps bizarrely joyous) Red Post on Escher Street 2020 from Japanese cult superstar Sion Sono; the engrossing and illuminating portrait of the artist-filmmaker Schlingensief – A Voice That Shook the Silence 2020; and The Woman Who Ran 2020, the latest entrancing mellow drama from Hong Sang-soo.

 Robert Hughes, Australian Cinémathèque, QAGOMA

 2. Los Conductos

 3. Red Post on Escher Street